The Burton Family

 Mother: Sarah (Pollard, King) Burton

-Married: John Hawkins Gascoigne in 1843, in Lewisham district, Kent, England
+Married: John Hawkins Gascoigne on 27 June 1843, in Charlton, Kent, England

 Children: